 Consequently, the current study highlights the significance of employees' involvement in the strategic planning process in HEIs in Oman by determining the most substantial factors affecting employee involvement in strategic planning in HEIs and exploring the outcomes of this involvement within the work environment in HEIs in Oman.
-More specifically, this study aims to (1) evaluate the impact of both employee motivation and transformational leadership on employee involvement in the strategic planning process in Omani HEIs, (2) assess the influence of employee performance in HEIs in Oman, and (3) examine the moderating impact of employee commitment on the relationship between employee involvement in the strategic planning process (as a predictor variable) and employee satisfaction and employee performance (as outcome variables).
+More specifically, this study aims to (1) evaluate the impact of both employee motivation and transformational leadership on employee involvement in the strategic planning process in Omani HEIs, (2) assess the influence of employee involvement in the strategic planning process on both employee satisfaction and employee performance in HEIs in Oman, and (3) examine the moderating impact of employee commitment on the relationship between employee involvement in the strategic planning process (as a predictor variable) and employee satisfaction and employee performance (as outcome variables).